 - "The PII Problem: Privacy and a New Concept of Personally Identifiable Information" in the New York University Law Review (2011) (with Daniel Solove);

 - "Regulating Governmental Data Mining in the United States and Germany: Constitutional Courts, the State, and New Technology,” in the William and Mary Law Review (2011);

 - "Prosser’s Privacy and the German Right of Personality: Are Four Privacy Torts Better than One Unitary Concept?" (with Karl-Nikolaus Peifer) in the California Law Review (2010);

 - "Preemption and Privacy" in the Yale Law Journal (2009); and

-- Coauthor of Information Privacy Law (fourth edition, 2011), a casebook, and of Privacy Law Fundamentals (2013), a treatise.
+- Coauthor of Information Privacy Law (fifth edition, forthcoming 2015), a casebook, and of Privacy Law Fundamentals (third edition, forthcoming 2015), a treatise.

 Frequent speaker at technology conferences and corporate events in the United States and abroad:

 - “The Future of Privacy – and How to Get There,” Media Law Resource Council Conference, Reston, VA, September 17, 2014

 - Moderator, Privacy Law Salon: Dialogue with Policymakers, Washington, D.C., September 8-9, 2014